GoldSim: History

 In 1990, Golder Associates, an international engineering consulting firm, was asked by the United States Department of Energy (DOE) to develop probabilistic simulation software that could be used to help with decision support and management within the Office of Civilian Radioactive Waste Management.
 The results of this effort were two DOS-based programs (RIP and STRIP), which were used to support radioactive waste management projects within the DOE.

 In 1996, in an effort funded by Golder Associates, the US DOE, the Japan Nuclear Cycle Development Institute (currently the Japan Atomic Energy Agency) and the Spanish National Radioactive Waste Company (ENRESA), the capabilities of RIP and STRIP were incorporated into a general purpose Windows-based simulator called GoldSim.
 Subsequent funding was also provided by NASA.

 Initially only offered to the original funding organizations, GoldSim was released to the public in 2002.
-In 2004, GoldSim Technology Group LLC was spun off from Golder Associates and is now a wholly independent company.
+In 2004, GoldSim Technology Group LLC was spun off from Golder Associates as a wholly independent company.
+In March of 2026, GoldSim was acquired by Datacor.

 Notable applications include providing the simulation framework for: 1) the Yucca Mountain Repository Performance Assessment model developed by Sandia National Laboratories; 2) a comprehensive system-level computational model for performance assessment of geological sequestration of CO_{2} developed by Los Alamos National Laboratory; 3) a flood operations model to help better understand and fine tune operations of a large dam used for water supply and flood control in Queensland, Australia; and 4) models for simulating risks associated with future crewed space missions by NASA Ames Research Center.